na-na-hi/renget/archive/vffr2.md

 the grace period.

 !!!note Monthly Card/Battle Pass Notes
-	With the increasing rate of suit/stig releases, and JewHoYo's current trend of refusing to release A-rank DPS suits (other than Pardo - we'll see if they continue with passable supports as tertiary/quaternary DPS choices in the future,) the monthly card is starting to no longer make any significant impact on being able to get settled.
-15 pulls per patch with mocard isn't going to be enough to even put a small dent in the costs if they keep pushing the rapid S-rank release rate.
+	With the increasing rate of suit/stig releases, and JewHoYo's current trend of creeping (or at least subdividing roles) every six months, 15 pulls per patch with mocard isn't going to be enough to even put a small dent in the costs given the rapid S-rank release rate (if you want an upcoming pyramid skin though, go for it - 15$ is far more reasonable that the 100 they normally cost.)
 BP is still good value if you actually need one of the stigs/weapons/suits on offer, though.
 &nbsp;
 &nbsp;
 ####Spending